Renting in Mazatlan: A Complete Guide for Expats (2026)

 Red Flags to Watch Out For

-Too-good-to-be-true prices: If a beachfront 2BR is listed at $400/month, there's something wrong — it's a scam or a problem property.
+Too-good-to-be-true prices: If a beachfront 2BR is listed at $400/month, something is wrong.
+It's a scam or a problem property.

 No visit to the property: Always visit in person before committing.
-Video tours can hide significant issues.
+Video tours hide problems.

-Pressure to commit immediately: Legitimate landlords don't use high-pressure tactics.
-Take time to verify the property and landlord.
+Pressure to commit immediately: Legitimate landlords don't pressure you.
+Take time to verify the property and the landlord.

-Unclear utility situation: Ask specifically: what utilities are included, who pays the CFE bill in your name, and what happens if there's a large bill.
+Unclear utility situation: Ask specifically - what utilities are included, who pays the CFE bill, and what happens if there's a large bill.

 Missing fixtures or appliances: Make a list at move-in.
 Photograph everything.
-This protects your deposit.
+This is what protects your deposit when you leave.

 Moving In: The Walk-Through